-Dr. Anita Sengupta is a rocket scientist and aerospace engineer who for the past 18 years has been developing spacecraft technologies that have enabled the exploration of Mars, Asteroids, and deep space.
-She started her career working on the launch vehicles and communications satellites.
-Her doctoral research focused the developing the ion engines that powered the Dawn spacecraft to reach Vesta and Ceres in the main asteroid belt.
-She was then responsible for the supersonic parachute system that was integral to the landing of the Curiosity Rover on Mars.
-She most recently led the development of the Cold Atom Laboratory, a laser-cooling quantum physics facility to be launched in 2017 to the International Space Station to create the coldest spot in the known universe.
-She is now focusing on the next generation of technologies and missions to explore the origins of the cosmos and search for habitable worlds outside of our solar system.
+Dr. Anita Sengupta is a rocket scientist, aerospace engineer, professor, and instrument rated pilot who for over 20 years has been developing technologies that have enabled the exploration of Mars, Asteroids, and Deep Space.
+She started her career working on the launch vehicles and communications satellites at Boeing Space and Communications.
+Next her journey took her to the forefront of the US space program.
+At NASA her doctoral research focused the developing the ion engines that powered the Dawn spacecraft to reach Vesta and Ceres in the main asteroid belt launched in 2006.
+Next she worked on the supersonic parachute system and skycrane that was integral to the landing of the Curiosity Rover on Mars in 2012.
+From 2012 to 2017 she led the development of the Cold Atom Laboratory, a laser-cooling quantum physics facility which is now on board the International Space Station.